hibernate/hibernate-orm/README.md

 1. Set the versions of NuoDB's JDBC and Dialect Jars in  [`databases/nuodb/matrix.gradle`](databases/nuodb/matrix.gradle)
 2. To configure the NuoDB data source modify [`databases/nuodb/resources/hibernate.properties`](databases/nuodb/resources/hibernate.properties)

+## To Run in IntelliJ

+It is possible to run the tests in IntelliH (Eclipse's gradle support can't handle this project).

+Open as a gradle project in IntelliJ in the usual way.

+To force it to use NuoDB: `cp databases/nuodb/resources/hibernate.properties hibernate-core/out/test/resources/hibernate.properties`.

 # Original README